mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 to the refutation mechanism, a single honest participant is enough to guarantee that the input messages are correctly interpreted.

-In the Tezos protocol, the subsystem of smart rollups is generic with respect to the syntax and the semantics of the input messages.
-More precisely, the originator of a smart rollup provides a program named a **kernel** (in one of the languages supported by Tezos) responsible for interpreting input messages.
-During the refutation mechanism, the execution of this kernel is handled by a **Proof-generating Virtual Machine (PVM)** for this language, provided by the Tezos protocol, which allows to prove that the result of applying an input message to the rollup context is correct.
+In the Mavryk protocol, the subsystem of smart rollups is generic with respect to the syntax and the semantics of the input messages.
+More precisely, the originator of a smart rollup provides a program named a **kernel** (in one of the languages supported by Mavryk) responsible for interpreting input messages.
+During the refutation mechanism, the execution of this kernel is handled by a **Proof-generating Virtual Machine (PVM)** for this language, provided by the Mavryk protocol, which allows to prove that the result of applying an input message to the rollup context is correct.
 The rest of the time, any VM implementation of the chosen language can be used to run the smart